iTwin/imodel-native/iModelJsNodeAddon/README-Private.md

 You test the native platform by calling it from TypeScript.

-First, install your local build of the native platform.
+Install your local build of the native platform.
 There is a `installNativePlatform` script in this directory for each supported platform.
-There are scripts for each supported platform.

-Next, update imodeljs-core/core/backend/imodeljs-native-platform-api.d.ts to reflect the changes made to the API implemented by native code.
-(Do not change the version number yet.)
+Update imodeljs-core/core/backend/imodeljs-native-platform-api.ts to reflect the changes made to the API implemented by native code.

-Finally, update .ts files in imodeljs-core/core/backend as necessary to react to changes in the native platform API and then run TypeScript tests and sample apps.
+Update .ts files in imodeljs-core/core/backend as necessary to react to changes in the native platform API.

+Run TypeScript tests and sample apps.

 # Adopting a New Version of the Native Platform packages

+After the native platform packages have been built by PRG and published, you can update imodeljs-backend to depend on the new version.

-The native platform version number appears in *two places* in imodeljs-core/core/backend: In `package.json` and in `imodeljs-native-platform-api.d.ts`.
-To move to a new version of the native platform, you must update both places to use the new version number.
+The native platform version number appears in only once place in all of imodeljs, in `imodeljs-core/core/backend/package.json`.
+So, to move imodeljs-backend to a new version of the native platform, edit this file and specify the new version number.

-Then, rush install and then rush build.
+Then, rush update and rush build.

 Make sure tests are still passing.